Minnesota ICU beds in use for COVID-19 patients reach new high

 "Our biggest pressure point is on the staff who are managing high acuity care, in higher volumes, and with longer lengths of stay," she said, adding that they are "truly focused on the mission of caring for our community under all circumstances."

-Other regions of the state have lower percentages of occupied ICU beds, Smith said.
+Other regions of the state have lower percentages of occupied ICU beds, he said.

 Overall, the Health Department announced 745 newly confirmed cases of COVID-19 on Monday, bringing confirmed cases in the state to 21,315.
 That number is estimated to be only a fraction of those actually infected.